sysScript/Windows-Compiler/README.md

-# SystemScript Compiler (ssc)
+# SystemScript Compiler (ssc) -Beta

 SystemScript is a statically-typed systems programming language.
 The compiler performs lexical analysis, parsing, semantic analysis, and code generation to produce native executables.
-You can find the [documentation here]()
+You can find the [documentation here](https://github.com/sysScript/System-Script)

 # Installation (with images)